Stensis/Crypto-Dashboard/README.md

 ## About the Creator

-This project was crafted with love, by passionate developer with a keen interest in cryptocurrencies and emerging technologies.
+This project was crafted with love by Irene, a passionate developer with a keen interest in cryptocurrencies and emerging technologies.
 Feel free to reach out with any questions, feedback, or collaboration opportunities!

----

-Thank you for joining us on this journey through the exciting world of cryptocurrencies.
-Whether you're here to learn, invest, or simply explore, we hope the Crypto Dashboard enriches your experience and empowers you to make informed decisions.
-Happy exploring!